Skip to Top NavigationSkip to ContentSkip to Footer

 1831 August 21-22

-Nat Turner led the most brutal slave rebellion in United States history, attracting up to 75 slaves and killing 60 white people.
+Nat Turner led the most brutal enslavement rebellion in United States history, attracting up to 75 enslaved people and killing 60 white people.

 1839